EmiLithium/TWHAR/README.md

 ## Workflow

 We might want to work on SA's individually so we don't get any duplicate writing samples.
-If you want to start on a new SA, create a folder named using that SA's initials.
-We may need to discuss additional identifiers on identical initials.

-1. Create a folder for your SA if it doesn't exist already. *e.g. "RP"*
+You can assign an SA to yourself in the `Issues` tab.

-1. Upload writing samples as `.txt` files into the corresponding folder.
+1. Upload writing samples as `.txt` files into the SA's corresponding folder.
 Make sure the full contents of the `.txt` file is a sample of the suspect's writing.
 1. If you have observations or questions on your SA, you can leave comments in their thread in the `Issues` tab.
 1. Once you have 6500 words collected on your SA, you can close their issue in the `Issues` tab.
 Honestly, if you can only find 2000 words that might be okay.
 We can take that case-by-case.